woodstr/Research-Project-Data-Matrix-Code/WeeklyMeetings.md

 - yolov11 pretrained by ultralytics on COCO dataset
 - yolov11 pretrained by ultralytics on COCO dataset and fine-tuned on MAN-ES DM dataset

-### MAN-ES Train/Val/Test Splits :on:
+### MAN-ES Train/Val/Test Splits :heavy_check_mark:

 MAN-ES test data will be changed in the following ways:
 - Split into train/val/test with 100/30/50 splits.
-- Train split will be augmented with rotations, sheering, and cropping
+- Train split will be augmented with rotations and sheering

 ### Decoding Pipeline :on: